penntaylor/redearthfarms-website/README.md

 # For anyone else who is looking at this repo

+Did a Red Earth member send you here to find editable versions of our basic documents?
+If so, look under `content/docs/editable` to find open-document versions of some of our documents.

 There isn't anything available here that isn't available directly from our website, except for some of the python scripts that make the sausage.